gyrdym/ml_preprocessing/README.md

 Everything seems good for now.
 Say, you're about to train a classifier to predict if a person has diabetes.
 But there is an obstacle - how can it possible to use the data in mathematical equations with string-value columns (`Gender`, `Country`)?
 And things are getting even worse because of an empty (N/A) value in `Diabetes` column.
-There should be a way to convert this data to a valid numeric representation.
+There should be a way to convert this data to a valid numerical representation.
 Here data preprocessing techniques come to play.
 You should decide, how to convert string data (aka *categorical data*) to numbers and how to treat empty values.
 Of course, you can come up with your own unique algorithms to do all of these operations, but, actually, there are a bunch of well-known well-performed techniques for doing all the conversions.